 From your Uptime.com account (Go to Monitoring > Page Speed)

 This section will focus on the Page Speed Check.
 For information on the Free Tool version, see our comparison below.

 From your Uptime.com account, go to Monitoring > Checks, and click “Add New”.
 From the check creation window, select “Page Speed” from the drop down.
 Alternatively, you can use the filtered view in Monitoring > Page Speed to create one easier and see any existing Page Speed checks (as seen below).

 Page Speed checks have a number of required fields, highlighted below.
 The last required field is the Check Step, where the desired domain or web page is specified.

 By default, the Page Speed Check will run on a daily basis (every 24 hours).
-However, you will have the option to set your check interval to an hourly interval (depending on your account tier).
+However, depending on the plan you have, you may have the option to set your check interval from a minimum of 1 hour and up to 7 days.